qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/lessons-learned.md

   material, or cut some material.
 * When sending 5-minute warnings at the end of breakout group exercises, ask attendees to commit their work to GitHub now, regardless of whether it's done.
+* For the [Symbolizing datasets together exercise](/content/exercises/symbology.md), it would be helpful to include a deliverable in addition to the `.qml` files.
+Maybe a screenshot and/or discussion post.
+This would make it easier for us to review the outcomes from this exercise.
+* We should have a more clear structure for file names/structure in git repos.
+It can be initially hard to tell which notebooks correspond to each exercise in groups' repos.
+* Archive all workshop materials after completion.
+We had a temporary workspace (`qgis-data`) which had faster storage that allowed e.g., QGIS to more quickly access data in QGreenland that participants used and stored some data on.
+This directory got cleaned-up after the workshop.

 ## Tips and tricks